Skip to main content

 with 80% power and α=0.05?

-o3: Handles all four parts cleanly, including the power calculation in part 4 which requires setting up the appropriate z-test or binomial test.
-Doesn't skip part 4 or hedge excessively.
+GPT-5.5: At high reasoning effort it handles all four parts cleanly, including the power calculation in part 4 which requires setting up the appropriate z-test or binomial test.
+It commits to the calculation, shows the work, and doesn't hedge — the self-verification pass keeps intermediate rounding from drifting the answer.

-Opus 4.7: Completes the first three parts confidently.
+Claude Opus 4.8: Completes the first three parts confidently.
 On part 4, sometimes qualifies heavily ("the exact sample size depends on the test formulation chosen") rather than committing to a calculation, which is technically careful but less useful in practice.

-Winner: o3 — Part 4 is the discriminator. o3 commits to the calculation and shows the work.
+Winner: GPT-5.5 — Part 4 is the discriminator.
+At high reasoning effort GPT-5.5 commits to the calculation and shows the work.

 Code Generation & Refactor (Prompts 4–6)